Pedro de Toledo (viceroy of Naples): Early life

-He was born in 1484 near Salamanca in Spain, the second son of Fadrique Álvarez de Toledo, 2nd Duke of Alba.
-His paternal grandmother was Maria Enríquez, the half-sister of Juana Enríquez, Queen Consort of Aragon through her marriage to widower king of Aragon Juan II of Aragon, and the mother of Ferdinand II of Aragon and ancestress of Habsburgs.
+Pedro was born in 1484 near Salamanca in Spain, the second son of Fadrique Álvarez de Toledo, 2nd Duke of Alba and wife Isabel de Zúñiga y Pimentel.
+His paternal grandmother was Maria Enríquez, the half-sister of Juana Enríquez, the Queen Consort of Aragon through her marriage to widower king of Aragon Juan II of Aragon, and the mother of Ferdinand II of Aragon and ancestress of Habsburgs.
 Through this relation, Charles V, Holy Roman Emperor and King of Spain was a second cousin of Don Pedro.

 Viceroy of Naples

 Spain took over the Kingdom of Naples in 1503 and solidified her grasp after the final, failed attempt by France in 1529 to retake the kingdom.
 For the first three decades of the century, a succession of inconsequential viceroys ruled the vicerealm.
 Don Pedro arrived as viceroy in September 1532.

 Don Pedro’s rebuilding of the city went on for years.
 Old city walls were expanded and an entirely new wall was built along the sea front.
 Fortresses along those walls and further up and down the coast from the city were modernized, and the Arsenale—the naval shipyards—were expanded considerably.
 Don Pedro also built the viceregal palace as well as a dozen blocks of barracks nearby, a square grid of streets lined with multi-storied buildings—unique in Europe for its time.
 Today, that section of Naples is still called the “Spanish Quarter”.
 The goal was to make not just the city of Naples, but the Gulf of Naples and eventually, the entire vice-realm invulnerable—that is, the entire southern Italian peninsula.

 Don Pedro ruled harshly.
 In 1542 he closed the Accademia Pontaniana.
 He instituted summary execution for petty theft on public streets and made it a capital crime to go armed at night in the city.
 He was ruthless in dealing with feudal barons in the countryside and encouraged their moving into the city within reach of a central authority.
 This breaking-up of land holdings began a trend to urbanization as both the landed class and the landless peasant class poured into Naples.
 By 1550, the population of 200,000 was second only to Paris in all of Europe.
 Within the city, he centralized administration, moving all courts onto the same premises, the Castel Capuano, also known as the "Vicaria".

 Don Pedro is remembered as the viceroy who tried without success to institute the Spanish Inquisition in Naples, in 1547.
 When the announcement of the Inquisition finally came in May 1547, the protest was immediate, turning violent very quickly.
 It was not a "popular" revolution, but rather a revolt by many of the landed nobility in and around Naples and Salerno, property owners who knew that the Inquisition had a reputation for confiscating the wealth and property of those whom it questioned.
 Additionally his Jewish chief financier Samuel Abravanel along with his wife Benvenida, may have had some influence on him, in regards to ending his aspirations of an Inquisition.